-The following sections will describe how to define and/or edit an external RSS feed to monitor, and how to view the feed from within the ScienceLogic platform.
+The following sections will describe how to define and/or edit an external RSS feed to monitor, and how to view the feed from within SL1.

 Viewing the List of Monitored RSS Feeds

 The RSS News Feed Manager page displays a list of existing policies for monitoring RSS feeds.
 For each policy, the page displays: